 Formal Relationships With Other HL7 Groups

-Since the scope of population-based care encompasses both cohorts of patients and individual patients in the context of a cohort, the Public Health Work Group will work closely with all product line infrastructure and management groups (e.g. v2, CDA, FHIR), Pharmacy, Orders and Observations, Electronic Health Records, Structured Documents, Vocabulary and any other work groups who have projects with a public health component in order to ensure consistency, maximize reuse of current content, and minimize duplicative efforts by the respective groups.
+Since the scope of population-based care encompasses both cohorts of patients and individual patients in the context of a cohort, the Public Health Work Group will work closely with all product line infrastructure and management groups (v2, CDA, FHIR, TSMG), CIC, Cross Group Projects, Pharmacy, and Orders and Observations in order to ensure consistency, maximize reuse of current content, and minimize duplicative efforts by the respective groups.

 Formal Relationship With Groups Outside of HL7